What are personal values? A guide to understanding and living your core values

 You might be wondering why it is important to know your personal values.
 Well, here are my thoughts on this -

-• I can feel out of sorts if I am in conflict with my values.
+• Fulfillment and alignment: living according to your values creates a sense of purpose.
+And conversely, I can feel out of sorts if I am in conflict with my values.

-• As a small business owner, I use my personal values to shape my business.
+• Work-life: as a small business owner, I use my personal values to shape my business.
 Being in alignment means that my work feels good.

 A personal values coaching exercise.